 Students have eight semesters plus summer terms (if desired) to complete all degree requirements.
 A student’s first semester should be balanced with general education requirements, exploratory major and minor classes, and electives.
 There is no “perfect schedule” or required set of classes a student must have to complete most majors on time.
 We ask students to be flexible with their first semester schedule knowing that as they progress through their academic career, they will be able to access classes they could not access in their first semester.

-Students may enroll only in the level of foreign language that is indicated from a placement test or from an AP or IB placement score (whichever is higher).
+Students may enroll only in the level of global language that is indicated from a placement test or from an AP or IB placement score (whichever is higher).
 If after the first couple of classes a student feels they are in the wrong level of the language they should speak with their instructor.
-Instructors may support a change in foreign language placement after they speak with a student.
+Instructors may support a change in language placement after they speak with a student.

 Your student will meet with academic advisors during New Student Orientation.
 Many of their questions will be answered through the orientation materials and during the orientation sessions.
 An advisor will email feedback about the student’s first draft fall schedule prior to the fall term.
 Beginning in the fall semester we encourage students to meet with an advisor by appointment, through daily drop in advising, or through our online Chat system.

 Your student will receive the name of their assigned academic advisor early in the fall semester.
 Advisors are paired with students according to their stated area of academic interest.
 Your student may meet with that advisor or one of a group of advisors who have expertise in the student’s area of the curriculum.
 We have a team of experienced and caring advisors ready to support your student in planning to achieve their academic and life goals.